CypherCrow/Tecquetta/README.md

 ### Features to add in the future
 - A dedicated service for businesses to create their own Tecquetta site, like how WordPress provides its users to create their own websites
 - Uploading/deleting/editing documents
-- Images of forms to be displayed on the form cards
+- Icons to be displayed on the form cards
 - Authorization Code Grant feature to be officially implemented
 - Add a category/room of forms when necessary
 - Have a redirect page after signing ceremony is done